 Let's see.
 If you lose your job and are unable to pay the rent, you'll be evicted.
 If you lose your job and fall behind in your mortgage payments, the bank will either act under the power of sale clause in the mortgage or foreclose and you'll be ... wait for it ...evicted.

 You lose in both cases because you're forced to move.
 And both could adversely affect your credit rating.
+But I suggest that defaulting on a mortgage loan will likely have a worse effect on your credit rating than defaulting on a lease.

 Rent or buy?
 Here's an example.
 You rent a home for 25 years.
 What do you have at the end of this period?
 After paying rent every month (that usually increases every year, plus you're paying the landlord's mortgage and taxes for him) and risking losing your home and upsetting the kids if the landlord decides to sell the house or move into it himself, you have no equity.